anbu-selvan10/ResumeBuilder/README.md

-# ResumeBuilder - Lets automate the process of creating an attractive resume.
+# ResumeBuilder

+Simple and effective app which automates the process of creating a resume.
+This app was built for the competition 'Compose Camp' under 'Build For Community' category in my college.
+Tech Stacks used - React Native, Expo modules

 1. Clone or download this app as zip file.
 2. Make sure you have installed node.js on your PC(preferred ver - 14<LTS<15 since react native expo supports this version).
 3. Open it with VS code or any code editor.